Energy Healers & Holistic Practitioners: The Protection That Fits

 We’re happy to share some good news: getting the right coverage may be simpler than you think.

-In our experience working with thousands of energy and holistic practitioners, the majority choose a policy that includes professional and general liability coverage; a combination that aligns well with how most practices operate.
+In our experience working with thousands of energy and holistic practitioners, the majority choose a policy that includes both professional and general liability coverage.
+This combination aligns well with how most practices operate, and is an ideal foundation to start.

-In this article, we’re cutting through the clutter to give you a clear breakdown of the coverage that fits the work you do, and how to get it without overpaying or overthinking.
+In this article, we’re going to give you a clear breakdown of the coverage that fits the work you do, and how to get it without overpaying or overthinking.
 Let’s make this simple!

-When it comes to insurance, most energy healers and holistic practitioners benefit from a single policy that includes two key types of coverage – professional and general liability.
+When it comes to insurance, most energy healers and holistic practitioners benefit from a policy that starts with two key types of coverage – professional and general liability.
+These form the foundation of protection for client-facing work.
 Let’s take a closer look at what they do:

 Professional Liability Insurance protects you if a client claims harm related to your sessions or techniques.
 Whether it’s a misunderstanding, a miscommunication, or a client who believes they were harmed by the outcome of your work, this coverage helps with legal defense and potential settlements.